How to Learn Python the Right Way

 Step 5: Keep Working on Harder Projects

-As you find success with independent projects, keep increasing the difficulty and scope of your projects.
-Learning Python is a process, and you’ll need momentum to get through it.
+As you succeed with independent projects, start tackling harder and bigger projects.
+Learning Python is a process and momentum is key.

 Final Thoughts